betheden/hebrew-grammar/content/adjective.rst

 adjective can be indefinite even if it describes a definite noun.

 .. note:: Sometimes, predicative adjectives and attributive adjectives look
-          identical and must be distinguished based only on the context.
+          identical and must be distinguished simply from the context.

 .. csv-table:: Example: 2SA 14:20